 Until fairly recently there was a free hospital in China (Zhineng Qigong Center) that treated thousands of people each year using only Qi Gong.
 It had an incredible success rate and drew patients from all over the world.
-In 2001 the centre was closed by the Chinese Government for ‘political reasons’.

 My experience: (9/10/11) I recently came across Qi Gong when a man named Tim gave a presentation to my meditation group about his healing journey with Qi Gong over the last 15 years.
 He had struggled with CFS/ME for a few years and had just about given up on the roundabout of alternative therapies when he came across a Chinese Qi Gong master who offered healing sessions.
 Following the sessions Tim felt an immediate difference and began a very disciplined practice of Qi Gong.
 He never looked back and went on to make a full recovery discovering levels of energy and vitality he hadn’t thought possible.

-I was very impressed with the excercises Tim showed us as well as the energy the man exhibited.
+I was very impressed with the exercises Tim showed us as well as the energy the man exhibited.
 I began a practise that night and have since had a number of healings with his master, a man by the name of Sheng.
-Sheng is a Chinese man who visited the Zhineng Qigong Hospital in China in the 1990′s and cured himself of Leaukemia (cancer of the blood or bone marrow).
+Sheng is a Chinese man who visited the Zhineng Qigong Hospital in China in the 1990’s and cured himself of Leaukemia (cancer of the blood or bone marrow).
 He lived at the hospital for a number of years and went on to train as a Qi Gong Healer and Teacher.
 In my opinion he’s a bit of a Master in the making.
 Like Tim he has a calm, collected and solid presence which suggests a deep spring of secret power hidden somewhere in his lithe physique.

 I believe him for now and I’m hoping to cultivate the discipline to practise Qi Gong each day before I meditate, pushing through the initial river of pain and fatigue to reach the sweet banks of vitality on the other side.